 For this reason, Remembrance Day is on the 11th of November each year although church services and many parades are held on the Sunday nearest that date.

-If you would like to take part or would like further information, please contact the RBLS Clackmannanshire & District Branch on 01259 404024.
+If you would like to take part or would like further information, please contact the RBLS Clackmannanshire & District Branch.

 For information on War Memorials in Clackmannanshire, please see our War Memorials web page.

 Tel: 01259 452015 / 450000